Spend over £40 to get FREE Postage

 But today, soil depletion and modern food processing have led to lower mineral content in our diets.

-A report by the Health and Food Supplements Information Service (HSIS) found that the majority of people in the UK are not consuming a healthy diet, leading to significant impacts on vitamin and mineral intakes.
+A report by the Health and Food Supplements Information Service (HSIS) found that the majority of people in the UK are not consuming a healthy enough diet, leading to significant impacts on vitamin and mineral intakes.

 Despite campaigns like "5 A Day," less than a third of adults meet these recommendations, with intakes of fruits and vegetables declining over the past decade.